 For each company, Orbis provides data on:

-One can download the data into a MS Excel file.
+Data can be exported into a MS Excel file.
 Original documents e.g. annual reports, can also be downloaded.

 Orbis also provides some analysis such as segmentation, peer analysis, aggregation, concentration analysis and regression analysis.